Tennessee Notary Public Bond: A Comprehensive Guide

 - Copy of the instructions or techniques allowing the notary to conduct identity proofing and credential analysis

 The selected third-party vendor will provide the notary with the required documents for the application.
-Once the application is approved, the Secretary of State will authorize the notary public to begin providing online notarial services.
+The Secretary of State will authorize the notary public to begin providing online notarial services after reviewing the application.

 How Do Tennessee Notaries Public Renew Their Commissions?